An all-round performer: our most recommended cordless water flosser

-It is stylish, comfortable to hold in hand and really easy to use.
+The Cordless Advanced isn’t the cheapest, but it’s comfortable to hold and easy to use.

 - Grippy handle

 |Waterpik Cordless Advanced WP-560||56,348 Reviews||$159.00||View on Amazon|

 Just enough time to floss without a refill